Twigest

 Twitter Trend Tracking

 Twigest monitors tweet volume and sentiment for your keywords 24 hours a day.
-When a topic spikes 3x its baseline, you hear about it within 60 minutes, not the next morning.
+When a topic surges 3x its baseline, your next daily digest flags it clearly, with the context to act on it.

 Twitter Trend Tracking: Quick Facts

-• Spike alert fires within 60 minutes when volume exceeds 3x the 7-day baseline (Pro+)
+• Volume surge flagged in your digest when volume exceeds 3x the 7-day baseline (Pro+)

 • Trend direction label (rising/stable/declining) in every daily digest